Our Veterinarians

 SarahSzymczyk_CertifiedVeterinaryAssistant

-Sarah is one of our youngest employees.
-We are very proud of her accomplishments.
-She graduated from Southington High School in June 2017 and then attended Norwalk Community College where she received a Veterinary Assistant degree.
-She completed her internship at our hospital in the summer of 2020.
-She is a Certified Veterinary Assistant.
-During her internship, she excelled and had a natural knack for healing and nurturing.
-It was evident in her handling of the animals.
-Her gentle and calm demeanor with the patients impressed us and we offered her a job.
+Sarah joined our practice in 2020.
+She graduated from Southington High School in June 2017 and then attended Norwalk Community College where she received a degree in Veterinary Assistant medicine.
+She is a Certified Veterinary Assistant in Connecticut.
+She is an excellent assistant and has a natural knack for healing and nurturing.
+Her animal handling skills are top notch.
 Her future goal is to become a Certified Veterinary Technician.
 In her free time, she enjoys nature walks, DIY art projects, and spending time with her family.
 She lives in Stamford, Ct. with her beloved German Shepherd, Zula.

 Our Receptionists